evisdrenova/gpt-rs/blog.md

 # Coding Attention Mechanisms

 Self attention is a mechanism that allows each position in the input sequence to consider the relevancy of, or "attend to" all other positions in the same sequence when computing the representation of a sequence.

+The goal of self-attention is to compute a context vector for each input element that combines information from all other input elements.
+The importance or contribution of each input element for computing the context vector is determined by the attention weights.

+Essentially, for each token, you're computing weights from every other input element to determine how relevant other tokens are to this token.